You can find a fortress, trails, and many other things at Migdal Tsedek (Migdal Afek) national park by Rosh Haayin.

 Migdal Tsedek as a Viewpoint

 Migdal Tsedek serves as an excellent viewpoint.
-And on a clear day, you can see from Hod Hasharon till Ashdod.
+And on a clear day, you can see from Hod Hasharon to Ashdod.
 But I was looking for something else.
 While visiting Antipatris (at Yarkon National Park), you can see Migdal Afek.
-Thus, I tried to see Antipatris from here, but I did not see it for some reason.
+Thus, I tried to see Antipatris from here but did not see it for some reason.

 Here are several photos from Migdal Tsedek: